-- Available in your customer’s choice of certified Oeko-Tex or GOLS Organic (current certificates available upon request).
+- Available in certified Oeko-Tex or GOLS Organic (request current certificates from your chosen supplier).

-- Available in six firmnesses: Learn about Latex Firmness & Density and watch the video.
+- Available in several firmnesses: Learn about Latex Firmness & Density.

 - Latex foam is heavier than urethane foam.
 See the video Natural Latex Foam – How Much does it Weigh?

 - If you’re looking to invest in a non-toxic water-based upholstery glue system, I have had good luck with Simalfa (#309 is the non-flame-retardant product I use in my shop).
-The smallest amount they sell is 5 lbs, and the recommended stainless steel spray gun is a hefty investment, but well worth the investment if you’re in the market for a health-friendly glue).
+The smallest amount they sell is 5 gallons, and the recommended stainless steel spray gun is a hefty investment, but well worth the investment if you’re in the market for a long-term solution for a health-friendly glue).
+YouTube Simalfa demo video

 Premium Wool Batting – replaces polyester batting